justindekock/dataload-nba-mariadb/README.md

 LOCAL DEPENDENCIES:
 - my package for interacting with mariadb is in /home/jdeto/py/dba-mariadb
 - - installed with 'pip install ../dba-mariadb'
+- - run 'pip install --upgrade .' in the dba repo, then 'pip install --upgrade ../dba-mariadb' in this repo to publish new changes to pip, then get those changes here

 HIGH LEVEL OVERVIEW (replicate for NBA, WNBA, G)
 - fetch.py: fetch team/player data from nba_api